NOC-MSM/SEAsia/docs/source/SEAsia_archer_livljobs4.rst

   cd $EXP
   qsub -q short runscript

+Ran for 20mins.
+Simulated 45hrs (though I guess it hit the wall limit before doing the harmonic analysis)

 ----

+*(This short section was done with the old tides routine)*

 No met (missing slp) ``ln_usr=T``. rn_rdt=60s.
 Output more harmonics (20-30days).
 Run for 30 days::